Magnificent sunbird: Description and taxonomy

+Ecology and behavior

+Feed largely on nectar, although they will also take insects, especially when feeding young.
+Flight is fast and direct on their short wings.
+Most species can take nectar by hovering like a hummingbird, but usually perch to feed most of the time.

+Breeds from February to June.
+Nest is bag shaped with roofed entrance made of roots, grass, plant fibers woven with spider webs.
+This nest is typically low and well concealed and close to large tree trunks.
+Clutch size is typically 2 to 3 reddish brown eggs with brownish red spotting and scribbles.

-Habitat and Conservation Status
+Habitat and conservation status

 It is found in fruiting and flowering trees in primary, secondary and cultivated areas up to 1000 masl.

 IUCN has assessed this bird as least concern with the population trend being assessed as stable.
 This is due to the species being able to tolerate degraded forest and cultivated areas unlike other forest specialists.